Best daily deals

 While both browsers are secure, Firefox does a better job at protecting your privacy by blocking third-party tracking cookies, social trackers, and crypto mining scripts by default.

-One potential disadvantage of Firefox is that it has a smaller library of extensions and add-ons than Google Chrome and doesn’t integrate with the Google ecosystem, as well.
+A couple of disadvantages are that it has a smaller library of extensions and add-ons than Google Chrome, and doesn’t integrate with the Google ecosystem.

 Firefox doesn’t collect nearly as much of your data as Chrome.
-Mozilla details its data collection practices in its privacy policy, and Firefox’s built-in privacy features give users the ability to opt out of data collection.
+Mozilla details its data collection practices in its privacy policy, and Firefox’s built-in privacy features allow users to opt out of data collection.